ergoserv/handbook/guides/error_handling.md

 end
 ```

 For example, we use Twilio to send SMS.
-Working with Twilio we can get many different errors - user errors (e.g. incorrect phone number), account errors (e.g. insufficient funds), service errors (e.g. service is down), etc. We want to handle all of them and provide users with undersndable feedback as well as notify our monitoring systems.
+Working with Twilio we can get many different errors - user errors (e.g. incorrect phone number), account errors (e.g. insufficient funds), service errors (e.g. service is down), etc. We want to handle all of them and provide users with understandable feedback as well as notify our monitoring systems.

 ```ruby
 class TwilioService